 It makes sense that IBM would go with The Atlantic for its native advertising campaign.
 They’re both venerable institutions with a long and respected history, and The Atlantic has a strong online presence.

-The multi-part native advertising series IBM sponsors include interactive infographics that tell a compelling story about how IBM products help businesses improve their processes and create better customer experiences
+IBM sponsors a multi-part native advertising series that includes interactive infographics that tell a compelling story about how IBM products help businesses improve their processes and create better customer experiences.

 Their articles focus on particular topics of interest.
 Recent series include multi-part stories on the use of data analytics in professional sports and nutrition.
-These ads fit in perfectly with the overall tone and content of The Atlantic, and make for a reading experience that doesn’t stand out as ad-like at all.
+These ads fit in perfectly with The Atlantic’s overall tone and content and make for a reading experience that doesn’t stand out as ad-like.

 2. JPMorgan Chase & Co.